luganitoo/electricfield/README.md

 Hey there!

-Welcome to my Physics 2 project! 🚀
+Welcome to my Physics 2 project! 🚀 (old project, 2018)

 In this project, I tackled a problem assigned by our professor where we had to create a program that transforms static physics values into dynamic ones.
 This means we can input different values and observe the corresponding outputs, rather than having fixed answers.